Women's football in Oman: History

-Other representative teams
+Representative teams

 Baroucher

 In 2006, a team representing the country, Baroucher, played in the Women's Sevens Tournament in Abu Dhabi.
 The tournament was a seven-a-side one and they were in Group A, where they finished last overall.
 On 21 February, they lost 1–5 to Abu Dhabi.
 On 23 February, they lost 2–3 to a team from Jordan.
 On 24 February, they lost 0–3 to Iraq.
 On 25 February, they lost to Syria 0–9.
 In group play, they had a total of 3 goals for and 20 against.

-Five A Side
+Five-a-side

-In 2006, Oman hosted and played in a 5-a-side women's championship.
+In 2006, Oman hosted and played in a five-a-side women's championship.
 Other countries participating in the tournament included Pakistan, Bahrain, Syria, Palestine, United Arab Emirates, Lebanon, Afghanistan.

 Futsal

-A club team representing the country participated in the fifth Amman Arab Women's Futsal Championships in Jordan.
+A club team representing the country participated in the fifth Arab Women's Futsal Championship in Amman, Jordan.

 In June 2022, the Oman women's national futsal team made a history by debuting in the 2022 WAFF Women's Futsal Championship, the first ever competitive women's football team of the country to participate in the tournament.
-Oman finished bottom in the group, losing all two games in their maiden appearance.
+Oman finished bottom in the group, losing both games in their maiden appearance, and then went on to lose the 5th place play-off.